Nexusoft/NexusInterface/docs/Linux-FAQ.md

 For comparison, the Nexus Wallet is build on a 16.04 machine, with testing done on 16.04 and 18.04.

-#### Debian Buster Fix for AppImage
+#### Debian Buster Fix

+cd NexusInterface

+ Make it executable:
+chmod +x build_deb.sh

-Run before running AppImage
+Run it:
-`sudo sysctl kernel.unprivileged_userns_clone=1`

-#### Can not install gir1.2-gnomekeyring-1.0

-gnomeKeyring has been deprecated but is still being required by electron 5 you must remove this dep from the package

-To do this unpack the deb.
-Unpack of the control archive.
-Remove the dependency from the control file repackage the control.tar.gz repackage deb
+    ./build_deb.sh

+The resulting .deb should appear in the dist/ directory inside the NexusInterface folder.